wjcrowcroft/MotionCAPTCHA/README.md

 ### No IE Support yet

-Going to try to fix it up for the next version, but either way, see the roadmap.
-Pretty much don't use this in production **yet**.
+Going to try to fix it up for the next version, but either way, see the roadmap for info.

 ## How It Works